aquasecurity/trivy/docs/docs/target/kubernetes.md

 ## Kubernetes target configurations

-Trivy follows the behavior of the `kubectl` tool as much as possible.

 ```sh
 trivy k8s [flags] [CONTEXT] -  if the target name [CONTEXT] is not specified, the default will be used.
 ```